darrylwest/platform-mvc/README.md

 If the generation request includes an output filename the files are combined into a single zipped tar ball and copied to a public repository.
 The user can then pull the tar file and apply to a local file system.

 If the request includes a local folder name, then all generated files are copied to the specified folder.

+### Code Generation Examples

+#### Server Application

+#### Client/Browser Application

+#### Server Domain Generation
+Server applications usually include many domains: User, Blog, Survey, etc.  Each domain has a standard set of boilerplate classes and tests.
+Code generation of these domains enhances the programmer's workflow to provide all the files, tests, fixtures, etc. required by an industrial grade MVC platform.

+Generating a domain set is as simple as 1) set configuration values, 2) submit to the code generation service, 3) integrate into your project.
+If the service is run locally, then step 3 takes care of itself.

+Lets start with a User domain.  ...

 ## Platform Types